 3) Evaluate Distribution Approaches

 Essential versus discretionary approach.
-To begin, separate vital expenses (e.g., housing, utilities, and health care) from discretionary costs (e.g., entertainment, travel, and gifts).
-Next, create guaranteed income for the essential expenses, seeking products generating income with little to no risk.
+This strategy begins with separating vital expenses (e.g., food, housing, utilities, and health care) from discretionary (e.g., entertainment, travel, and gifts).
+You then look to create guaranteed income for the essential expenses by seeking products that can produce income with little to no risk.
 Annuities are commonly used with this strategy, and laddered bond strategies can be employed in conjunction with guaranteed income from social security and pensions.
 Any funds left over after covering essential expenses fall into the discretionary account.

 4) Factor in Social Security

-Be the Go-To Retirement Resource
+Be a Go-To Retirement Resource